NAPDS Exemplary PDS Award Guidelines

 • the names and positions of all individuals who contributed to the writing of the application;

-• the names of all members of the partnership who are current NAPDS members;
+• the names of all members of the partnership who are current NASUP members;

 • a representative list of collaborative presentations or publications on PDS-related topics involving P-12 and higher education members of the partnership in the past four years.

 2. A well-written narrative of no more than 12 double-spaced pages (12 pt. font) that highlights the partnership’s work in fulfilling the promise of the 9 PDS Essentials (2nd ed.).
-The narrative should include the following:
+The narrative should include the following sections:

-• A concise description of the partnership setting, its component institutions, and the key leadership roles played by P-12 and higher ed stakeholders (1-2 pages);
+• Partnership Setting: A concise description of the partnership setting, its component institutions, and the key leadership roles played by P-12 and higher ed stakeholders (1-2 pages);

-• A brief description of how resources are shared and how participants are recognized and rewarded for their contributions across institutional settings (1-2 pages);
+• Partnership Shared Resources: A brief description of how resources are shared and how participants are recognized and rewarded for their contributions across institutional settings (1-2 pages);

-• Any unique features that characterize the partnership in terms of mission, organization, funding, geographical setting, political environment, etc. (1-2 pages);
+• Distinctiveness of Partnership: Any unique features that characterize the partnership in terms of mission, organization, funding, geographical setting, political environment, linked to the 9 essentials (1-2 pages);

-• The key section of the narrative is a description of how the partnership is particularly distinctive in fulfilling the mission and vision of NAPDS through one or more of the newly released 9 Essentials (2nd edition).
+• 9 Essentials in Action: The key section of the narrative is a description of how the partnership is particularly distinctive in fulfilling the mission and vision of NASUP through one or more of the newly released 9 Essentials (2nd edition).
 When appropriate, data supporting accomplishments and achievements should be included.
-(5-7 pages)
+(5-7 pages).
+It is not necessary to address all essentials.
+It is more compelling to share those that are highlighted through the work of the partnership.
+However, special consideration will be given to applications that highlight essential 1in that the PDS partnership shows an ongoing effort to support justice, equity, diversity, inclusion and anti-racism.

 • NOTE: Reviewers will not open embedded links.